3 days in Stockholm is an ideal amount of time to see this fascinating city.

 How This Itinerary Was Made

-This itinerary is the result of my own experiences during a 3-day trip to Stockholm.
+This Stockholm itinerary is the result of my own experiences during a 3-day trip to Stockholm.
 While I didn’t follow the exact itinerary laid out here, I visited all of the places and this is how I’d lay out my trip if I was to revisit in the future.
 The following itinerary is only an example.
 While you can follow it to the letter, it’s meant to serve as a rough guide to what you can see in the city during your 3 days in Stockholm.

 Free Walking Tour